juhalehtonen/elm-playground/README.md

 ## The picshare app

 The main application code resides in the root here to create a GitHub Pages site from the Master branch.
 Other small scale tests are in `code/`.
-You can check out the thing in [https://juhalehtonen.github.io/elm-playground/](https://juhalehtonen.github.io/elm-playground/), compiled with the `--debug` flag to enable time travel debugging.
+You can check out the thing in [https://juhalehtonen.github.io/elm-playground/](https://juhalehtonen.github.io/elm-playground/), compiled with the `--debug` flag to enable time travel debugging (check it out too).

 Based on the excellent [Programming Elm](https://pragprog.com/book/jfelm/programming-elm) book.
 Compile with `elm make Picshare.elm --output picshare.js`